 - Large scale low-frequecny variability of the ocean

-- Absorbing boundary conditions for nonlinear wave equations
+- Absorbing boundary conditions for nonlinear wave phenomena

 Please contact me directly if you have your own ideas for the research project.